shawnee-skogen/website/content/page/schedule.md

 ---
 Meetings begin at 2PM unless otherwise stated.

-## November 21, 2021

-Lefse making at the Lodge President's home, starting at noon.

 ## December 12, 2021

-Julebord at the Lodge President's home.
+Julebord at the Lodge President's home, starting at 1:00 PM.